devparikh/Audio-Synthesis-GANs/README.md

 Layer 17: Dense Layer(Output layer)

 # WaveGAN’s Optimizer and Loss Functions:
-WaveGAN’s optimizer is Adam although when using WGAN loss I used RMSProps.
-The parameters of RMSProps for the Generator and Discriminator is a learning_rate of 5e-5.
+WaveGAN’s optimizer is Adam.
+The parameters of Adam for the Generator and Discriminator is a learning_rate of 1e-4, beta_1 is 0.5 and beta_2 is 0.9.

 For my implementation, I used WGAN instead of WGAN-GP recommended by the paper.

 Generator’s Loss: Max(D(G(z)))

-Discriminator Loss: Max(D(x)) - Min(D(G(z)))
+Discriminator Loss: Max(D(x)) - Min(D(G(z))) + Enforcing the Lipschitz contiunity through Gradient Penalty

-If you want to get a deeper look into the specific configuration of my implementation of WaveGAN, how WGAN works, and the code for this project then check out my article.
+If you want to get a deeper look into the specific configuration of my implementation of WaveGAN, how WGAN-GP works, and the code for this project then check out my article.